damibamgbopa/Projects/PROJECT04_LempStack/project04.md

 Let's dive into the practical implementation of the LEMP Stack.

-### Step 1: Launch an Ubuntu Instance on AWS Console and SSH Into It
+### Step 0: Launch an Ubuntu Instance on AWS Console and SSH Into It

 Follow the instructions outlined in the previous project for launching an Ubuntu instance and connecting to it via SSH.
 ![](<Images/03. ssh_ubuntu.png>)

-### Step 2: Installing Nginx
+### Step 1: Installing Nginx

-Begin by updating the package lists and apt repositories, then install Nginx web server.
-Don't forget to allow firewall access for Nginx and SSH.
+**Begin by updating the package lists and apt repositories, then install Nginx web server.
+Don't forget to allow firewall access for Nginx and SSH.**

 - `sudo apt update` - ![](<Images/04. install_nginx1.png>)
 - `sudo apt install nginx` - ![](<Images/05. install_nginx2.png>)
 - `sudo systemctl status nginx` - ![](<Images/06. status_nginx.png>)